 It seems that whenever I discuss my fear of driving I run into two kinds of people.
 You get the kind of person who has also somehow become afraid of driving, either through an accident or some other incident, and they don’t think you should bother getting over your fear – and you get the other people who just tell you to “get over it”.
 I honestly can understand where both camps are coming from, but I don’t agree with either of them.

 For starters, I do not let fears run my life.
 True, right now I am slightly crippled by my fear of driving.
 But, what is it currently keeping me from?
 I can get to work without any commute, so that is not an issue.
-I don’t leave the house without Master, and Master loves to drive.
-So basically, the only thing that is being hampered by my ability to drive is the fact that if there were an emergency and Master couldn’t drive – we’d be shit out of luck.
+I don’t leave the house without Master Pravus, and he aso loves to drive.
+So basically, the only thing that is being hampered by my ability to drive is the fact that if there were an emergency and Master Pravus couldn’t drive – we’d be shit out of luck.
 And you know what?
 That’s not OK to me.
 However, that’s a concern for the future- not something being actively hampered today.

 To the camp which tell me all the time that you can just walk.
-No. YOU can walk.
+No. You can walk.
 I cannot.
 Where I live there is no way for me to get the places that I’d need to go in an emergency.
 The closest store is a gas station, and it is three or four miles down the road.
 Not only that, but there are no sidewalks between here or there.
-While I can easily walk six or eight miles if I need to (and, while Master and me DO that on occasion since we love to hike), walking in the snow or other inclement weather without a sidewalk is dangerous around here.
+While I can easily walk six or eight miles if I need to (and, while we do that on occasion since we love to hike), walking in the snow or other inclement weather without a sidewalk is dangerous around here.
 Especially at night.

 To those who say that you should “just get over it”.
 Nu-uh.
 People do not get “over” crippling fears overnight.
 They just don’t.
 I have made incredible strides when it comes to driving, but the fact of the matter is, I’m just not ready to drive alone or far yet.
 I will get there.